littlefs-project/littlefs/DESIGN.md

 We can start by just writing down an equation.
 The first idea that comes to mind is to just use a for loop to sum together blocks until we reach our file size.
-We can write equation equation as a summation:
+We can write this equation as a summation:

 ![summation1](https://latex.codecogs.com/svg.latex?N%20%3D%20%5Csum_i%5En%5Cleft%5BB-%5Cfrac%7Bw%7D%7B8%7D%5Cleft%28%5Ctext%7Bctz%7D%28i%29&plus;1%5Cright%29%5Cright%5D)